fingerprintjs/broyster/node/readme.md

 ### Reporters

-There is a dedicated reproter that will mark successful tests as passed in BrowserStack.
+There is a dedicated reporter that will mark successful tests as passed in BrowserStack.

 ```js
   config.set({